looooo/pastix/docs/doxygen/chapters/Pastix_benchmarking.md

 For each benchmark application the benchmark data is written out in a given format that enables JUBE to deduct the desired information.
-This data can be parsed by automatic pre- and post-processing scripts that draw information, and stores it more densely for manual interpretation.
+This data can be parsed by automatic pre- and post-processing scripts that draw information, and store it more densely for manual interpretation.

 The JUBE benchmarking environment provides a script based framework to easily create benchmark sets, run those sets on different computer systems and evaluate the results.